Open Access - Open Knowledge

 OA Subvention Fund

-The open access subvention fund (OASF) in the University Libraries at Virginia Tech subsidizes article processing fees for scholarly peer-reviewed articles accepted for publication in open access or hybrid OA journals.
+The open access subvention fund (OASF) in the University Libraries at Virginia Tech subsidizes article processing fees for scholarly peer-reviewed articles accepted for publication in open access.
 OA fees are often also reduced through discounts offered by University Libraries' memberships and subscriptions.
 Interested authors should begin by reviewing the VT OASF Guidelines and then completing the Open Access Subvention Fund request form.
 For more information contact Gail McMillan (Director, Scholarly Communication): email@example.com.

 Open Education Initiative Faculty Grants